Begoña Gómez hands the passport to judge Peinado

 From witnesses to defendants

-The other major decision by Judge Calama last week was to impute Zapatero's two daughters.
+The other major decision by Judge Calama last week was to charge Zapatero's two daughters.
 And the argument with which he justified it is not futile.
 He alleged that, given their alleged involvement in the suspected events, summoning them as investigated persons was "necessary" to preserve their fundamental rights.
-And he called to "avoid any action that may place a person in a situation of forced self-incrimination" if there is a "reasonable possibility" that they may end up indicted.
+And he called to "avoid any action that could place a person in a situation of forced self-incrimination" if there is a "reasonable possibility" that they may end up charged.
 In other words, having them testify as witnesses "would generate a risk" because the obligation to tell the truth "would irreversibly compromise" their right not to testify against themselves and not to confess guilt.

 Cristina Álvarez and her lawyer, José María de Pablo, arriving at the Plaza de Castilla courts for the preliminary hearing last Monday.